GIVESocialMovement/backdoor/README.md

 ### 4. Specify configuration

-As seen above, we point Play's configuration to `dev.conf`, so we must create the file at `src/main/resources/dev.conf`.
+Create the configuration file at `conf/application.conf`.

 Minimally, the content should include: